Dive deep into common Change Data Capture (CDC) techniques to efficiently track and understand database changes and their impacts.

 These advanced use cases and more are all possible in Ascend by adding additional transformations on top of the change stream (since Ascend makes the full change stream accessible).
 Similar to the re-materialize example above, the same strategies of aggregating changes apply to creating slowly changing dimension tables, snapshot tables, or whatever other data set needs to be constructed.

-CDC is a promising pattern as it fully harnesses the power of “incrementality”, as the size of data keeps growing in transactional databases.
+Change Data Capture is a promising pattern as it fully harnesses the power of incrementality, as the size of data keeps growing in transactional databases.
 At Ascend, we are excited to build with customers and explore the full potential of automated CDC dataflows.